• Skip to primary navigation

 3. Olympic Peninsula

 Composed of wild shoreline, rainforest, and staggering mountain peaks, Olympic National Park has something for everyone.
-It’s a must see in Washington state!
+It’s one of the top places to see in Washington state!

 The thing that makes Olympic National Park so special is Hoh Rainforest, the only temperate rainforest in the United States, located on the Olympic Peninsula.